osi1880vr/prompt_quill/README.md

 If you like the idea and you are able to sponsor to host this including the data feel free to contact me at osi(at)pong.de

-you can also find me on discord: https://discord.gg/Xkku2jPTEY
+You can also find me on discord: https://discord.gg/Xkku2jPTEY